Last Updated: 9/14/23 | September 14th, 2023

 6. DON’T skip travel insurance

 It may seem like a ridiculous added expense, but travel is about the unknown.
 You never know what can happen on the road.
 You can break a leg, lose a camera, pop an eardrum scuba diving, or have to leave a country because of a natural disaster.
 Travel insurance protects you when you are overseas and shouldn’t be avoided — it’s the smart thing to get.
 It is there to protect you from both medical and non-medical emergencies.

-- How to Find the Perfect Insurance Policy
+- How to Buy the Perfect Insurance Policy

 - 10 Common Questions About Travel Insurance

 7. DON’T rule out hostels

 While hostels used to be that way, nowadays, most hostels are cleaner than most hotels!
 They offer a variety of amenities, from pool tables to movie rooms, video games, free computers, and laundry facilities, as well as organized tours, day trips, free Wi-Fi, and small private dorm rooms perfect for families, couples, or seniors who want affordable accommodation and a travel community without the hotel cost.

 8. DON’T avoid hospitality networks